Al-Attarine Madrasa

-The Al-Attarine Madrasa or Medersa al-Attarine (مدرسة العطارين) is a madrasa in Fes, Morocco, near the Al-Qarawiyyin Mosque.
-It was built by the Marinid sultan Uthman II Abu Said (r.
-1310-1331) in 1323-5.
+The Al-Attarine Madrasa or Medersa al-Attarine (مدرسة العطارين) is a madrasa in Fez, Morocco, near the Al-Qarawiyyin Mosque.
+It was built by the Marinid sultan Uthman II Abu Said between 1323 and 1325.
 The madrasa takes its name from the Souk al-Attarine, the spice and perfume market.
 It is considered one of the highest achievements of Marinid architecture due to its rich and harmonious decoration and its efficient use of limited space.
+Arranged around an ornate internal courtyard, the madrasa includes a small prayer hall, an ablutions facility, and sleeping quarters.